 Age-related macular degeneration (AMD) is a frustrating condition that diminishes your ability to see detail clearly.
 When you combine AMD’s loss of central vision with the blurriness from cataracts, you have a recipe for significant vision loss.

-Find Out Which Condition Impacts Your Vision Most
+Which Condition Impacts Your Vision Most: Cataracts or Macular Degeneration?

 Before recommending cataract surgery, your ophthalmologist will want to find out whether most of your vision loss is caused by the cataract or by the AMD.
 Some people who have a lot of damage to their retina from macular degeneration won’t see much or any vision improvement from cataract surgery.